pmagtulis/covid-ph/README.md

-# covid-philippines
+# covid-ph
-A Covid-19 database containing cases and test numbers
+A Covid-19 database of cases and test numbers

 Source: Department of Health data drop (as of Jan.
 10)